JoeyStanley/real/resources.md

 * *[ggplot2](http://www.springer.com/us/book/9783319242750)* by Hadley Wickham is a comprehensive resource for learning all the ins and outs of ggplot2.

+* Not satisfied with R's default colors?
+Try some of these alternatives:

-* The *[scion](https://www.data-imaginist.com/2018/scico-and-the-colour-conundrum/)* package has a bunch of colorblind-safe, perceptually uniform, ggplot2-friendly color palettes for use in visuals.
+    * The [`scion`](https://www.data-imaginist.com/2018/scico-and-the-colour-conundrum/) package has a bunch of colorblind-safe, perceptually uniform, ggplot2-friendly color palettes for use in visuals.
 Very cool.

     * The [color brewer website](http://colorbrewer2.org), while best for maps, offers great color palettes that are colorblind and sometimes also printer-safe.
 The have native integration with `ggplot2` with the `scale_[color|fill]_[brewer|distiller]` [functions](https://ggplot2.tidyverse.org/reference/scale_brewer.html).

+    * Paul Tol has come up with some [additional color themes](https://personal.sron.nl/~pault/), which you can access with `scale_color_ptol` in the [`ggthemes`](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0) package.

 * This [blog post](https://www.jessesadler.com/post/network-analysis-with-r/) by Jesse Sadler is a great tutorial on how to use R to visualize network data.

 * [*Data Visualization: A Practical Introduction*](http://socviz.co) by [Kieran Healy](kieranhealy.org).
 I haven't had the time to look through it, and as I write this it's an incomplete draft of the forthcoming book, but it looks quite good.
 It covers data prep, basic plots, visualizing statistical models, maps, and a whole bunch of other stuff.

 * Edward Tufte is a statistician known for his series of four books that focus on best practices in the presentation of data:  [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi), [*Envisioning Information*](https://www.edwardtufte.com/tufte/books_ei), [*Visual Explanations*](https://www.edwardtufte.com/tufte/books_visex), and [*Beautiful Evidence*](https://www.edwardtufte.com/tufte/books_be).
 I haven't read them, but have thumbed through them and they look very cool.
-As a practical application of them, [this page](http://motioninsocial.com/tufte/) by Lukasz Piwek shows how to implement many of these visualizations in R.
+As a practical application of them, [this page](http://motioninsocial.com/tufte/) by Lukasz Piwek shows how to implement many of these visualizations in R. You can also use `ggthemes` to get some of this implementation.

 * Joey Cherdarchuk of [Darkhorse Analytics](https://www.darkhorseanalytics.com) has put together some really succinct presentations on how to simplify things you might put in a paper like [maps](https://www.darkhorseanalytics.com/blog/data-looks-better-naked-maps-edition), [charts](https://www.darkhorseanalytics.com/blog/salvaging-the-pie), [tables](https://www.darkhorseanalytics.com/blog/clear-off-the-table), and [reducing the data to ink ratio](https://www.darkhorseanalytics.com/blog/data-looks-better-naked).